dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/find.md

 ## Know exactly what you're looking for

 In some situations, specifying just the name of a file will not be enough.
-You can also specify the owner, the size, the permissions, and the time the file was last accessed/modified as well.
+You can also specify the owner, the size, the permissions, and the time the file was last accessed / modified as well.

-The username of the **owner** of a file is specified with the `-user` flag.
+The username of the `owner` of a file is specified with the `-user` flag.

-The **size** of a file is specified with the `-size` flag.
-When using numerical values, the formats `-n`, `+n`, and n can be used, where n is a number. `-n` matches values lesser than `n`, `+n` matches values greater than `n`, and `n` matches values exactly `n`.
+The `size` of a file is specified with the `-size` flag.
+When using numerical values, the formats `-n`, `+n`, and `n` can be used, where `n` is a number. `-n` matches values lesser than `n`, `+n` matches values greater than `n`, and `n` matches values exactly `n`.
 To specify a size, you also need a suffix. `c` is the suffix for bytes, `k` for KiB’s, and `M` for MiB’s.
 So, if you want to specify a size less than 30 bytes, the argument `-30c` should be used.

-The `-perm` flag is used to specify **permissions**, either in octal form (ex. `644`) or in symbolic form (ex. `u=r`).
+The `-perm` flag is used to specify `permissions`, either in octal form (ex. `644`) or in symbolic form (ex. `u=r`).
 See [here](https://www.oreilly.com/library/view/linux-pocket-guide/9780596806347/re44.html) for a short reference.
-If you specify the permission mode as shown above (ex. `644` or `u=r`), then `find` will only return files with those permissions **exactly**.
+If you specify the permission mode as shown above (ex. `644` or `u=r`), then `find` will only return files with those permissions `exactly`.
 You can use the `–` or `/` prefix to make your search more inclusive.
-Using the `–` prefix will return files with at least the permissions you specify; this means that the `-444` mode will match files that are readable by everyone, even if someone also has write and/or execute permissions.
+Using the `–` prefix will return files with at least the permissions you specify; this means that the `-444` mode will match files that are readable by everyone, even if someone also has write and / or execute permissions.
 Using the `/` prefix will return files that match any of the permissions you have set; this means that the `/666` mode will match files that are readable and writeable by at least one of the groups (`owner`, `group`, or `others`).

 Lastly, `time-related` searches will be covered.
 These are more complex but may prove useful.
 The flag consists of a word and a prefix.
 The words are `min` and `time`, for minutes and days, respectively.
-The prefixes are `a`, `m,` and `c`, and are used to specify when a file was last **accessed**, **modified**, or had its status **changed**.
+The prefixes are `a`, `m,` and `c`, and are used to specify when a file was last `accessed`, `modified`, or had its status `changed`.
 As for the numerical values, the same rules of the `-size` flag apply, except there is no suffix.
 To put it all together: in order to specify that a file was last accessed more than 30 minutes ago, the option `-amin +30` is used.
 To specify that it was modified less than 7 days ago, the option `-mtime -7` is used.
 (Note: when you want to specify that a file was modified within the last 24 hours, the option `-mtime 0` is used.)

-**Find all files owned by the user "kittycat"**
+**Find all files owned by the user `kittycat`**

 - `find /` to search for items in the root directory
 - `-type f` to filter for files